amateescu/search_api_solr/README.txt

   prefix is added, so the global prefix will come first in the final name:
   (GLOBAL_PREFIX)(INDEX_PREFIX)(INDEX_ID)
   The same rules as above apply for setting the prefix.
-- search_api_solr.settings.http_get_max_length (default: 4000)
-  The maximum number of bytes that can be handled as an HTTP GET query when HTTP method is AUTO.
-Typically Solr can handle up to 65355 bytes, but Tomcat and Jetty will error at slightly less than 4096 bytes.
 - search_api_solr.settings.cron_action (default: "spellcheck")
   The Search API Solr Search module can automatically execute some upkeep operations daily during cron runs.
 This variable determines what particular